soundslikejason/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 26: January 28, Saturday

+**Today's Progress**: RESTful Blog App - SHOW route and template

+**Thoughts**: I didn't feel like coding today, but I pushed through.
+I think it was due learning about the devastating news of the travel ban.

 ### Day 25: January 27, Friday

 **Today's Progress**: RESTful Blog App - header and footer partials, Semantic UI layout nav.
 NEW and CREATE routes.